patrikx3/redis-ui/README.md

 * CVE-2022-25844
   * https://scout.docker.com/vulnerabilities/id/CVE-2022-25844
     * AngularJS lets users write client-side web applications.
 The package angular after 1.7.0 is vulnerable to Regular Expression Denial of Service (ReDoS) by providing a custom locale rule that makes it possible to assign the parameter in posPre: ' '.repeat() of NUMBER_FORMATS.PATTERNS[1].posPre with a very high value.
 Note: 1.
 This package has been deprecated and is no longer maintained.
 2. The vulnerable versions are 1.7.0 and higher.
-  * We are not using a Regular Expression in this way.
+  * We are not using a Regular Expression in this way (custom locale).

 ## The online current version